iknowjason/PurpleCloud/README.md

 ```$ python3 azure.py --domain_controller --ad_domain rtcfingroup.com --admin Administrator --password MyPassword012345 --ad_users 500 --endpoints 2```

 **Description:**
 This will create a Domain Controller in dc.tf and install AD DS with forest name of rtcfingroup.com.
 This will create a custom local administrator account and password with 500 domain users.
 The domain users will be written to ad_users.csv and will have the password specified in --password.
 Note that domain join is disabled by default for Windows 10 Pro.
-To enable it you must edit the pytyhon script and find the config_win10_endpoint dictionary.
+To enable it you must edit the python script and find the config_win10_endpoint dictionary.
 Edit 'join_domain' and set the value to true.
 This will create two Windows 10 Pro endpoints and automatically join them to the domain.

 ## Usage Example:  Build a Hunting ELK server and automatically export sysmon winlog beat logs